mitchelldirt/mitchelldirt/README.md

 **💡 What I'm currently learning:**

-Typescript, React, and Java.
+.Net, React, and Typescript.
 I already do Typescript and React development, but there's still so much to learn and optimize.
-I'm also learning Java development because I've found a lot of my favorite companies and transit providers utilize Java
+I'm also learning .Net development because I've found a lot of my favorite companies and transit providers utilize .Net and I genuinely enjoy how powerful the framework/language is.

 ---